sjml/python-paper/README.md

     * (I'm told that [CSL](https://citationstyles.org/) 1.1 will have author short names, but that's been "coming very soon" since early 2020...)
 * Papal Encyclicals have strange citation standards, but in concert with a very carefully prepared citation library, this will ensure that the capitalization of the Latin names is consistent
 * section symbols (§) are used instead of "sec.", unless the the cited item is a newspaper article.
-* Works by Thomas Aquinas drop the author on subsequent citations
+* The _Summa Theologica_ drops the author on subsequent citations

 ## Installation
 Assuming you have a working [Python](https://www.python.org) installation and know what `pip` means...